rmaskey1/Stock-Engine-Onymos/README.md

 **Why?**

-Python can simulate a race condition solution with a lock-free data structure, but its Global Interpreter Lock (GIL) limits true thread parallelism.
-Python also does not allow access to hardware level instructions and data types, such as CompareAndSwap and atomic data types.
+Python can simulate a race condition solution, but its Global Interpreter Lock (GIL) limits true thread parallelism.
+Python also does not allow access to hardware level instructions and data types, such as CompareAndSwap and atomic data types, meaning the lock-free data structure implementation isn't truly lock-free.

 Java, being a lower-level language, does give access to hardware level instructions and data types, allowing it to create a true lock-free design that handles the race conditions for parallel threads.